 Knowing that our knowledge and skills are up to date and relevant helps us to evolve and adapt to new challenges with greater confidence.
 Plus, it’s really rewarding when we master something new!

-Here at Lamplight our Training Development Manager, Libby, shared with us some of the highlights she has enjoyed whilst training our customers remotely and working with them as they develop their knowledge and skills in Bitesize Training.
+Here at Lamplight our Training Development Manager, Libby, shared with us some of the highlights she has enjoyed whilst training our customers remotely and working with them as they develop their knowledge and skills during Bitesize training sessions.

 ‘All our customers work in the third sector and Bitesize training is open to people from across different charity organisations.
 This has created an opportunity for people to share insights into how they have adapted, managed, and evolved over the past two years.
 This has been eye-opening.’